Didn't find what you were looking for?

 Numerous eco services help to make the market more transparent for providers and users.
 We support members with legal consultations, in particular regarding data protection.
 For all users, we work to increase security and improve youth protection.

 As an association, one of our most important tasks is to represent the interests of our members in politics, and in national and international committees.
-As well as headquarters in Cologne and a branch office in Munich, eco has an office in the German capital Berlin, and is represented at all relevant political decision-making processes in Brussels.
+In addition to our head office in Cologne, we have our own capital city office in Berlin and are present at all relevant political decision-making processes in Brussels.

 Photographic Material